brickpile/brickpile/src/BrickPile/BrickPile.Docs/getting-started/installing-and-updating/index.markdown

 ﻿#Installing and Updating
 ##Getting Installed
-Installing BrickPile is simply the act of writing a single PowerShell command inside of the package manager console.
+Installing BrickPile is simply the act of writing a single PowerShell command inside the package manager console.

 	PM> Install-Package BrickPile